Economics

 Offered Either Fall or Spring; Lecture hours:3

 Intermediate study of Marxist and institutionalist political economy.
 The ideas of Marx and Veblen applied to such matters as the distribution of income and power, the environment, working conditions, consumerism, and race and gender issues.
-Prerequisite: ECON 101 or ECON 103.
+Prerequisite: ECON 101.

 ECON 209.
 Economic Geography.
 1 Credit.